Inexpensive YouTube Influencer Strategy

 Why This YouTube Affiliate Marketing Tactic Works

-When people think affiliate or influencer marketing on YouTube, they think about sponsoring new content.
+When people think of affiliate or influencer marketing on YouTube, they think about sponsoring new content.

 But paying YouTubers to create new content for your brand is expensive.